 Hopefully CSS is a bit clearer now, but just to make sure, and provide a recap, here are our four pillars of success for selling your products with a Comparison Shopping Service, remembering that a CSS Partner can only work with the data they have from you:

 - Your Offering: To make CSS work optimally ensure you have a great quality website, product feed with optimised product titles (including attributes), and a good existing conversion rate.

 - Your Competitiveness: Ensure that your products are well-priced, with strong reviews and plentiful availability.

 - The Market Demand: Make sure you are only selling products that customers really want and that there’s sufficient search volume for these.

 - Your CSS Strategy: This is about picking the right partners, brand and marketing strategy, and the right commission rates (for managed CSS services) so spend time researching the right CSS Partner for you based on what they offer.

-Whether it’s Covid, changing shopping habits or quickly rising business rates, companies are increasingly searching for a strong online presence; some retailers moving completely online.
-Whatever you are trying to do with your business, make sure you implement a CSS strategy to catch every customer and achieve your goals in 2020 and beyond.
-To find out how, get in touch: email@example.com
+Whether it’s Covid-19, changing shopping habits or quickly rising business rates, retailers need a strong online presence.
+Whatever you are trying to do with your business, make sure you implement a CSS strategy to catch every customer and achieve your goals in 2021 and beyond.
+To find out more get in touch: email@example.com